5ecompendium/bestiary/_creatures/white-maw.md

 damage_resistances: "acid, cold, fire"
 ---

-***Source.*** tales from the yawning portal,  page 248

 ***Ooze Nature.*** White Maw doesn't require sleep.

 ***Amorphous Form.*** White Maw can occupy another creature's space and vice versa.

 ***Corrode Metal.*** Any nonmagical weapon made of metal that hits White Maw corrodes.
 After dealing damage, the weapon takes a permanent and cumulative -1 penalty to damage rolls.
 If its penalty drops to -5, the weapon is destroyed.
 Nonmagical ammunition made of metal that hits White Maw is destroyed after dealing damage.

->White Maw can eat through 2-inch-thick, nonmagical metal in 1 round.
+White Maw can eat through 2-inch-thick, nonmagical metal in 1 round.

 ***False Appearance.*** While White Maw remains motionless, it is indistinguishable from white stone.